realA10001986/SID/README.md

 ##### &#9193; Adhere strictly to movie patterns

-If this option is checked, idle patterns 0-3 (with or without adaption to TCD-provided speed) will only consist of patterns extracted from the movies (plus some interpolations).
+If this option is checked, [idle patterns](#basic-operation) 0 through 3 (with or without adaption to TCD-provided speed) will only consist of patterns extracted from the movies (plus some interpolations).
 If this option is unchecked, random variations will be shown, which is less accurate, but also less monotonous.
 Purists will want this option to be set, which is also the default.
 This option can also be changed by typing ```*60ok``` on the IR remote control.

 This option setting, along with the current idle pattern number, is only saved if there is an SD card present.
 Without an SD card, this setting is always reset to "checked" upon power-up.